Lesson 1: Introducing Electronic Components

 Before putting anything on the breadboard we want to derive some values and draw a circuit diagram.
 The goal of this circuit is to light up the LED.
 So how do we do that?

-- In general it is a good idea to refer to the data sheet for these values but most standard LEDs have similar values for forward voltage at a specified current based on the LED color.
+- In general it is a good idea to refer to the data sheet for these values but most standard LEDs have similar values for forward voltage based on the LED color.

 - So we know the current throught the led is 20mA and the voltage drop is 2.1V.
 Let’s now place it into a circuit.